-Please join the Victims of Communism Memorial Foundation on November 30th at 4:00 p.m.
-EDT for a virtual conversation with Dr. Alexander Motyl, Professor of Political Science at Rutgers University-Newark, on the Holodomor to mark the 87th anniversary of the Stalin-era famine in Ukraine in which millions of people died of starvation.
+On November 30, the Victims of Communism Memorial Foundation hosted a virtual conversation with Dr. Alexander Motyl, Professor of Political Science at Rutgers University-Newark, on the Holodomor to mark the 87th anniversary of the Stalin-era famine in Ukraine in which millions of people died of starvation.

 About the Speaker